 Encinitas is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Encinitas is a very ethnically-diverse city.
 The people who call Encinitas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Encinitas residents report their race to be White, followed by Asian.
 Encinitas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.93% of the city’s residents.
-Important ancestries of people in Encinitas include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 12.01% of the city’s residents.
+Important ancestries of people in Encinitas include Irish, English, Italian, and Scottish.

 The most common language spoken in Encinitas is English.
 Other important languages spoken here include Spanish and Chinese.